-All grades, including Pre-K, begin at 8:10 a.m. and finish at 3:05 p.m.
+All grades, including Pre-K, begin at 8:10 a.m. and dismiss at 3:05 p.m.

 What is the average class size?

+Small class sizes are part of what makes MPH unique.
 The average class size is 15 students to one teacher.
 The student to faculty ratio is 8 to 1.

 What colleges do MPH graduates attend?